Dedicate Your Career to the Preservation of History with Liberty’s Online Master’s in Public History

 Highlights of Liberty University’s Master’s Program in Public History

 - We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
-Our commitment to excellence also helped us rank among Niche.com’s top 3 online schools in America.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
 Earning your Master of Arts in Public History from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 - You can complete our online master’s degree in public history in as little as 1.5 years.